-The church is actively removing references to mormon.
-They discourage and even vilify using the word mormon to describe the church.
-The famous Mormon Tabernacle Choir has been renamed to “The Tabernacle Choir at Temple Square”.
-Another example, the church youtube account which hosted all the “I’m a Mormon” campaign videos are being redone.
-The church media department sees the value in the videos, but the mormon parts are being redacted.
+The church is actively removing references to Mormon.
+They discourage and even vilify using the word Mormon to describe the church.
+The famous Mormon Tabernacle Choir has been renamed “The Tabernacle Choir at Temple Square”.
+Another example, is the church youtube account which hosted all the “I’m a Mormon” campaign videos (which are being redone).
+The church media department sees the value in the videos, but the Mormon parts are being redacted.
 The videos are being edited and renamed and re-uploaded under the ComeUntoChrist.org rebrand.

 This one you can see is updated to another nearly identical video 2 seconds shorter.
 What’s the difference?
 They’ve cut out the phrase in the conclusion where she says “and I’m a Mormon”.
 They changed the title as well, to remove the phrase.
 But, they’re keeping the content around at least.
 It’s a different story than the website of mormon profiles they pressured every member to create and then removed from the internet entirely.

 Presumptuous Request to be Called the “Restored Church”